 - Antinuclear Antibody Test (ANA): A positive ANA test for the presence of these antibodies, which are produced by your immune system, indicates a stimulated immune system.
 While most people with lupus have a positive ANA test, most people with a positive ANA test do not have lupus.
 If you have a positive ANA test, more specific antibody testing will most likely be advised.

-- Anitphospholipid Antibodies (APLs): Phospholipids are antibodies that are present in approximately one out of every two people with lupus.
+- Antiphospholipid Antibodies (APLs): Antiphospholipid antibodies are a group of chemicals that attack certain aspects of normal cell membranes – they are an expression of autoimmunity.
+They are present in approximately one out of every two people with lupus.
 A positive test can help confirm diagnosis as well as help identify women with lupus who have certain risks (like blood clots and miscarriage) that would require preventative treatment and monitoring.
-Note that the presence of phospholipids also occurs in people without lupus and therefore, there presence alone is not enough for a lupus diagnosis.
+Note that the presence of phospholipids also occurs in people without lupus and therefore, their presence alone is not enough for a lupus diagnosis.

 - Anti-dsDNA test:This is the protein directed against the double-stranded DNA, the material making up the genetic code.
 This test is very specific for lupus, and can be used to determine a lupus diagnosis.
 One in every two people with lupus has a positive anti-dsDNA test.
 The presence of this anti-dsDNA can indicate a higher risk of lupus nephritis, kidney inflammation that can occur with lupus.
 This test can confirm the need to closely monitor the kidneys.
 Only half the people with lupus have a positive test, so a positive or negative test does not mean you have lupus.

 If your physician has suspicions that your heart or lungs have been affected by lupus, he or she may advise for specific imaging tests in diagnosing lupus: